pydoit/doit/doc/index.rst

 .. topic:: parallel execution

-  built-in support for parallel (multi-process) task execution (:ref:`more <parallel-execution>`)
+  built-in support for parallel (threaded or multi-process) task execution (:ref:`more <parallel-execution>`)